 MET – Museo degli usi e costumi della gente di Romagna, Santarcangelo IT

-An act of remembering sound-territory connections related to aural folklore
+An act of remembering sound-territory connections and aural folklore

 Contribution to Slow Reading Club – Kunstenfestivaldesarts “Before The Codes” A Night Of Thinking Through Senses.